sgdaw1041/multipurpose/postgres-setup/README.md

+**To install**

-1. set up a local sub-directory for all data sets, sql-scripts, and python files.
+1. set up a local directory; use one sub-directory for all data sets, sql scripts, and python files.
+Or use same sub-directory created in python setup.
 ```
   $ mkdir local_external
 ```